Debunking The Top 6 Top Surgery Myths

 - Although some insurance companies or surgeons may require it this conception should be challenged

-- Your top surgery won’t always be denied by insurance.
+- Your top surgery won’t be covered by insurance.

 - Although sometimes that is the case it is always worth trying, or appealing (if it gets denied).